📕

 • Hi [client’s name]!
 I can see that you requested a demo for [product] on [date].
 What is your availability on [date]?

 Not every customer is a delight.
-And customer service scripts templates help agents maintain customer communication on a professional level.
+But luckily, this is exactly where customer service scripts templates can come in handy.
+They can aid support chat agents in maintaining customer communication on a professional level.
 Here are some examples that will surely help you tame the Kraken!

 • I hear you.
 I’m terribly sorry for the frustration and inconvenience this has caused.
 I’ll be sharing your feedback with [name of the department e.g., finance team, warehouse].